hluling/hluling.github.io/_pages/about.md

 At CMU, he's writing [a blog series on the data curation work during his postdoctoral fellowship](https://www.library.cmu.edu/site-search?search=luling+huang&submit=submit).
 He was a graduate research fellow at the Scholars Studio (formerly known as Digital Scholarship Center) at the Temple University library.
 During his time working at the Scholars Studio, he taught and [wrote about various methods in digital humanities and computational social sciences](https://sites.temple.edu/tudsc/author/tuf15333/).

-When he's not doing research or coding, he's busy deciphering Viktor Vaughn and digging those old Stretch & Bobbito tapes.
+When he's not doing research or coding, he's busy stepping up his game in Fantasy Premiere League, deciphering Viktor Vaughn, and digging old Stretch & Bobbito tapes.